JoannePyo/Before_Blockchain_TS/README.md

 ## Each block has the following properties:

-prevHash: The hash value of the previous block
+prevHash: The hash value of the previous block <br>
-height: The height (or order) of the block
+height: The height (or order) of the block<br>
-data: The data stored in the block
+data: The data stored in the block<br>
-hash: The hash value of the current block
+hash: The hash value of the current block<br>